-Raleigh, Hope Mills, Clinton, NC and Surrounding Areas
+Raleigh, Hope Mills, Wilmington, Clinton, NC and Surrounding Areas

 A cataract is the hardening and clouding of the eye’s natural lens, one of the eye’s primary focusing mechanisms.
 When cataracts occur, the sharp images and bright colors that you have always enjoyed may become blurry and dull.
 The quality of your night vision also decreases, and you may notice glare and halos around lights.
 When cataracts develop, you may also become more dependent on glasses or bifocals.

 SYMPTOMS OF CATARACTS

 - Diminished visual acuity and poor vision quality

 - Glare or halos around lights, especially at night

 - Dull colors

 Many factors are involved in the development of cataracts.
 Exposure to UV rays, exposure to environmental pollutants, use of steroid medications, and uncontrolled diabetes are only a few of the known causes of cataracts.